Bedrock-OSS/bedrock-wiki/docs/json-ui/json-ui-intro.md

 }
 ```

 The above example shows a 16x16 black square on the HUD screen when the actionbar text string is equal to `hello world`.
 You may also apply animations to your image to make it more dynamic.
 Conditional rendering with variables is not limited to images and labels.
 You may use any object type in conditional rendering with variables.
 You can imagine pairing your UI code with the actionbar text allows for a high degree of manipulation of JSON UI (at least in `hud_screen.json`).
-The `ignored` property has support for UI operators, so you have even more control.
+The `visible` property has support for UI operators, so you have even more control.
 Anywhere where there is a variable that carries bedrock engine data allows for conditional rendering with variables.

 ### Conditional Rendering with Bindings